cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/exercise_04_users_app_and_db_by_helm.md

 We also use the cloud-foundary based way to pass to the user service the info about how to connect to the DB, namely we set an environment veriable `VCAP_SERVICES` with the right information.
 In ads we used an application.yml file to do this.

 ## Step 0: prerequisites
-If you did not do the helm exercise, install the tiller service to enable helm in your namespace: `helm init --tiller-namespace <your-namespace>`.
+- If you did not do the helm exercise, install the tiller service to enable helm in your namespace: `helm init --tiller-namespace <your-namespace>`.
+Also set an environmentVariable `TILLER_NAMESPACE` with the value of your namespace, our you have to add `--tiller-namespace <your-namespace>` to all helm commands below.
-Go to your project base folder `k8s-bulletinboard`, which you created at the beginning of exercise 1, and create a sub-folder `users`.
+- Go to your project base folder `k8s-bulletinboard`, which you created at the beginning of exercise 1, and create a sub-folder `users`.
 Download the chart into that subfolder and extract it:
 ```
 cd users